A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Optimization-Based Transferable Attacks

 where $r \sim N(0,\sigma^2)$ is the Gaussian noise, $M_1$ and $M_2$ are the number of robust models and weakly robust models respectively, $S_{robust}$ and $S_{weak}$ represent the corresponding softmax outputs, $\mathbf{1}_{y}$ is the one-hot encoding of $y$, and $\sum_{i=1}^{M_1} + \sum_{j=1}^{M_2} = 1$.
 Together with the constraints of $\left\|x'-x \right\|_{\infty} \le \epsilon$, their adversarial examples updating process can be described as follows:

 where the $h_{robust}^i$ and $h_{weak}^j$ represent robust models and weakly robust models respestively, $w$ is the coresponding ensemble weights.

-\textbf{Adaptive model ensemble attack} Existing ensemble attacks simply fuse the outputs of agent models uniformly, and thus do not effectively capture and amplify the intrinsic transfer information of the adversarial examples.~\citep{chen2023adaptive} propose an adaptive ensemble attack (called AdaEA) that adaptively controls the fusion of each model's output, via monitoring the discrepancy ratio of their contributions towards the adversarial objective.
+\textbf{Adaptive Model Ensemble Attack (AdaEA).} Existing ensemble attacks simply fuse the outputs of agent models uniformly, and thus do not effectively capture and amplify the intrinsic transfer information of the adversarial examples.~\citet{chen2023adaptive} propose AdaEA that adaptively controls the fusion of each model's output, via monitoring the discrepancy ratio of their contributions towards the adversarial objective.
 Then, an extra disparity-reduced filter is introduced to further synchronize the update direction.
 The basic idea of an ensemble attack is to utilize the output of multiple white box models to obtain an average model loss and then apply a gradient-based attack to generate adversarial examples.
-In their work, they propose AdaEA equipped with AGM and DRF mechanisms to amend the gradient optimization process for boosting the transferable information in the generated adversarial examples.
-This process can be represented in short by the following equation:
+In their work, they propose AdaEA equipped with adaptive gradient modulation (AGM) and a disparity-reduced filter (DRF) to amend the gradient optimization process for boosting the transferable information in the generated adversarial examples.
+In detail, The AGM strategy can adaptively combine the outputs of each model through an adversarial ratio, thus increasing the strength of the transferable information in the generated adversarial examples.
+The DRF can decrease the differences between the agent models by calculating a discrepancy map and synchronizing the update direction.
+The process of AdaEA can be represented in short by the following equation:

 where the $g$ represents the ensemble gradient of K models, the $\boldsymbol{B}$ represents a filter that can clean the disparity part in the ensemble gradient, and $\otimes$ denotes the element-wise multiplication.